arungudelli/angularjswiki/content/en/material/tooltip/index.md

 </button>
 ```

-## Change the tooltip content dynamically in Angular
+## Change the mat tooltip content dynamically in Angular

 To change the tooltip content dynamically we can bind a variable or pass a method to
 `matTooltip` selector.